mpfr/httpd-plus/README.md

 ### notify-on-block

-Send notification messages to UNIX-domain sockets for `server` and/or `location` sections with a `block` option in [`httpd.conf(5)`](https://mpfr.net/man/httpd-plus/current/httpd.conf.5.html#message).
+Send notification messages to UNIX-domain sockets for `server` and/or `location` sections with a `block` directive in [`httpd.conf(5)`](https://mpfr.net/man/httpd-plus/current/httpd.conf.5.html#message).

 This cooperates perfectly with [pftbld(8)](https://github.com/mpfr/pftbld), offering an easy and straightforward means to effectively protect the web server from offensive clients and successively build customized firewall blocklists.
-The example below will make `httpd(8)` not only block clients from outside the `10.0.0/24` network requesting a `/restricted*` URL by sending a 403 return status, but also report their IP addresses to `pftbld(8)` (with its listening socket at `/var/www/run/pftbld-www.sock`) for further handling.
+In the example below, access to `/restricted*` URLs from outside the `10.0.0/24` network is not just blocked, but `httpd(8)` also reports client IP addresses to `pftbld(8)` (with its listening socket at `/var/www/run/pftbld-www.sock`) for further handling.

 `httpd.conf`: